Many companies operate under a false set of assumptions about agent retention and the impact on service quality.

 Revenue Damage When An Agent Burns Out

 The big money stems from damage caused by agents who are burned out and disengaged.
 While the burned-out agent will adequately execute the basics (providing the right answer and following through on expected commitments), this agent will often refrain from engaging with the customer, humanizing the transaction, or going above and beyond to create delight.
-If the agent is handling 50 customers a day and is disengaged for 30% of those transactions with an opportunity to give added value, the opportunity cost and damage to a brand can be 15 customers a day.
+As shown in Table 1 , if the agent is handling 50 customers a day and is disengaged for 30% of those transactions with an opportunity to give added value, the opportunity cost and damage to a brand can be 15 customers a day.

 At an average customer value of $100, this means the company is placing $1,500 of revenue at risk per day—or more than $90,000 over the three months that it usually takes to identify and remove a burned-out agent.
 At a minimum, 20% of these customers will go elsewhere so the minimum loss is $300 per day, even more than what you are paying the agent.